vanheeringen-lab/seq2science/docs/content/workflows/chip_seq.md

 #### Descriptive_name column
 The descriptive_name column is used for the trackhub and multiqc report.
 In the trackhub your tracks will be called after the descriptive name, and in the multiqc report there will be a button to rename your samples after this column.
 The descriptive name can not contain '-' characters, but underscores '_' are allowed.

-#### Technical replicates
+#### Technical_replicate column
 Technical replicates, or any fastq file you may wish to merge, are set using the `technical_replicate` column in the samples.tsv file.
 All samples with the same name in the `technical_replicate` column will be concatenated into one file with the replicate name.

 Example `samples.tsv` utilizing replicate merging:
 ```